Is Proofreading a Good Side Hustle? (15 Reasons Why It Is)

 Proofreading doesn’t just involve finding and correcting grammar and spelling errors in a text.

-A proofreading course will teach you how to differentiate between proofreading and various types of editing so that you don’t overstep your responsibilities.
+A proofreading course will teach you how to differentiate between proofreading and various types of editing so that you don’t overstep your responsibilities and do work you’re not adequately compensated for.

 You’ll also become familiar with style guides, learn to maintain the author’s voice, and get plenty of practice proofreading real-life sample documents.